HARARE (Reuters) - Following are key milestones in the life of Zimbabwe’s former leader Robert Mugabe.

 - Zimbabwe is suspended from the British Commonwealth over accusations of human rights abuses and economic mismanagement.
 Mugabe pulls his country from the grouping the following year.

-2008 - Hyperinflation reaches 500 billion percent, the nadir of an economic implosion that forces millions of people to leave the country, many to neighbouring South Africa.
+2008 - Hyperinflation reaches 500 billion percent, the nadir of an economic implosion that forces millions of people to leave the country, many to neighboring South Africa.

 - Mugabe loses a presidential vote but wins the run-off after opponent Morgan Tsvangirai withdraws citing violence against his supporters by security forces and war veterans.
 A power-sharing agreement is signed.